techniq/layerchart/docs/src/content/components/Axis.md

 ---
-section: Commonly used component displays the scale and reference lines on a chart, providing context for interpreting data values.
+description: Commonly used component displays the scale and reference lines on a chart, providing context for interpreting data values.
+section: common
 layers: [svg, canvas, html]
 related: [components/Grid, components/Rule]
 ---